tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 When expressing a cryptographic key for these curves in JSON Web Key (JWK) form, the following rules apply:

-- The parameter "kty" MUST be present and set to "OKP".
+- The parameter "kty" MUST be present and set to "EC".
 - The parameter "crv" MUST be present and value MUST be one defined in (#curve-parameter-registration).
 - The parameter "x" MUST be present whose value represents the x coordinate of the curve point for the public key.
 This value MUST be encoded using the procedure defined in [Section 2.1](#point-coordinates-encoding) and MUST be base64url encoded without padding as defined in [@!RFC7515] Appendix C.
 - The parameter "y" MUST be present whose value represents the y coordinate of the curve point for the public key.
 This value MUST be encoded using the procedure defined in [Section 2.1](#point-coordinates-encoding) and MUST be base64url encoded without padding as defined in [@!RFC7515] Appendix C.